 I’ve been working as a freelance illustrator and designer since 2007.
-Animation was always my passion, but illustration and design (mainly in music) was my second love and main work for 15 years.
+Animation was always my true love, but illustration and design (mainly in music) was my main work for 15 years.
 I am proud to have designed over 200 record covers for various record labels and bands, with regular work for Soundway and Strut Records.
 I’m one-third of Sofrito, a record label and club night born in East London that celebrated and promoted the area’s international dancefloor culture & history since 2008.
 I have designed posters for events such as the San Francisco Jazz Festival in 2019 & 2022, Curzon’s Agnes Varda season (2018), and Open City Documentary Festival in 2017.
 I still design, but animation is now the thing that mostly fills my day.

 Subscribe for free to receive new posts and support my work.